New ultralight scalar particles and the mass-radius relation of white dwarfs -- the important role of Sirius B: Mass-radius relation of white dwarfs

-The dependence of the theoretical relation (MRR) on mass, luminosity, effective temperature, interior and outer chemical composition is well understood.
-The relation is routinely used to determine e.g. masses from spectroscopically determined surface gravities.
+The dependence of the theoretical relation (MRR) on mass, luminosity, effective temperature, interior, and outer chemical composition is well understood.
+The relation is routinely used to determine for example masses from spectroscopically determined surface gravities.
 The gravity $g=GM/R^2$ provides a second relation between mass and radius, such that both quantities can be determined.

 On the other hand, the observational confirmation of the MRR through comparison with observations has until recently met with only limited success.
-Various methods have been used: \begin{itemize} \item radius from surface gravity g + dynamical mass from white dwarfs in binary systems \item radius and mass from total luminosity L + distance + effective temperature + surface gravity \item radius and mass from surface gravity + gravitational redshift $v_{rs} = G M/R c$.
-This is only possible, when the space velocity of the white dwarf is known from a companion star with negligible $v_{rs}$. \item radius and mass from total luminosity L + distance + effective temperature + gravitational redshift \item radius and mass from eclipsing white dwarfs in binary systems + gravitational redshift \end{itemize}
+Various methods have been used: \begin{itemize} \item radius from surface gravity g + dynamical mass from white dwarfs in binary systems, \item radius and mass from total luminosity L + distance + effective temperature + surface gravity, \item radius and mass from surface gravity + gravitational redshift $v_{rs} = G M/R c$.
+This is only possible, when the space velocity of the white dwarf is known from a companion star with negligible $v_{rs}$. \item radius and mass from total luminosity L + distance + effective temperature + gravitational redshift, \item radius and mass from eclipsing white dwarfs in binary systems + gravitational redshift. \end{itemize}

 Most of the methods involve an analysis of the spectra through comparison with theoretical models of the atmospheres to obtain effective temperatures and surface gravities.
 This typically involves errors of 3-5\% for $T_{\text{eff}}$ and 15-20\% for $g$.
-The distances - before the data from the astrometric satellite Gaia became available - could easily add another 20-30\% error.
+The distances -- before the data from the astrometric satellite \textit{Gaia} became available -- could easily add another 20-30\% error.
 Another problem is that the white dwarfs are strongly concentrated around an average mass of 0.6 solar masses and very few are near the low and high ends of the mass distribution.
 While the bulk of the MRR distribution did agree with the theoretical prediction, the shape was not empirically confirmed.
 All this contributed to the situation, that while the number of known white dwarfs had increased from 3 in 1920 to 359000 in 2021 \citep{GentileFusillo.Tremblay.ea21}, there were until recently only a handful of objects with significantly smaller errors than described above.